castle055/quantify/README.md

 ### Build Quantify

-Once the project is configured, the library can be build with the following command:
+Once the project is configured, the library can be built with the following command:

 ```sh
 #      Build dir    Built type      Build target